Whiskers-Apps/aurcat/README.md

 Feel free to suggest some features in the issues page (if they are not already in TODO list).

+And tbh it's just a way for me to learn more about how pacman and aur works XD

 # TODO
 - [ ] Check AUR build dependencies
 - [ ] List Packages